Development Petition and Application

 For more information on obtaining zoning variance approval, view the Petition for Zoning Variance (PDF).

 For more information on obtaining engineering approval, when consideration by the Naperville Planning and Zoning Commission and/or approval from the Naperville City Council is not required, view the Application for Engineering Approval (PDF).

 - Submit a Concept Meeting Request (PDF).

-- After the Concept Meeting and consultation with a project manager, submit a completed application including all materials noted in the required plan and fee submittal requirements section of this application (if applicable refer to your Concept Meeting Checklist for required submittals and fees).
+- After the Concept Meeting and consultation with a project manager, submit a completed application (e.g. Petition for Development Approval, Petition for Zoning Variance, Application for Engineering Approval) including all materials and fees (if applicable, refer to your Concept Meeting Checklist for required submittals and fees).
 Submittals will not be accepted and/or processed until all of the submittal requirements are met.
 Once the completed application is accepted, a case number will be assigned.

 - An assigned project manager will work with you to schedule a public hearing/meeting before the Planning and Zoning Commission (if required).
 You will be notified of the hearing/meeting date and will work with the assigned project manager and community planner to complete the required public hearing/meeting notice.
 City staff will complete newspaper notification requirements; you are required to complete written notice and posting of a sign on the property at least 15 days, but no more than 30 days, prior to the scheduled hearing (unless otherwise directed by staff).

 - Following a public hearing and recommendation by the Planning and Zoning Commission, your case will be scheduled for City Council consideration (if required).
 Cases will not be scheduled for a City Council meeting until staff has determined that all plans are in technical compliance.